-Boris Charmatz, one of Europe’s most daring choreographers, invites people to join him in conversation on the final date of his three-week residency in Manchester as he looks back at his pioneering MIF17 work 10000 Gestures.
+Boris Charmatz, one of Europe’s most daring choreographers, invited people to join him in conversation on the final date of his three-week residency in Manchester as he looked back at his pioneering MIF17 work 10000 Gestures.

-Grace Wales Bonner, one of today’s most original creative voices, screens Practice, a new short film directed with Harley Weir, starring South African teen ballet sensation Leroy Mokgatle, and featuring a score by Devonte Hynes (aka Blood Orange).
-The screening will be followed by a Q&A hosted by journalist and curator Francesca Gavin.
+Grace Wales Bonner, one of today’s most original creative voices, screened Practice, a new short film directed with Harley Weir, starring South African teen ballet sensation Leroy Mokgatle, and featuring a score by Devonte Hynes (aka Blood Orange).
+The screening was followed by a Q&A hosted by journalist and curator Francesca Gavin.

-We Need to Talk About Truth is part of Interdependence: We Need to Talk, six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.
+We Need to Talk About Truth was part of Interdependence: We Need to Talk, six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.

 Commissioned and produced by Manchester International Festival.
 In association with VICE.